tanoftheta/NYC_trees_and_rent/README.md

 - Grouped data by relevant metrics

 ## EDA:

 In my exploratory data analysis I did the following:

 - Feature analysis:
-        - Performed calculations for `correlation coefficient` and `p-value` on all quantitative features and rent
+  - Performed calculations for `correlation coefficient` and `p-value` on all quantitative features and rent.
   - Further explored the relationship between rent and a categorical feature like tree species.

-    - Identified and explored outliers and biases that could exist based on borough, performed seperate analysis by borough.
+- Identified and explored outliers and biases that could exist based on borough, performed separate analysis by borough.

 - Created visualizations to further understand data:
         ![Total Trees in Neighborhoods by Average Rent](visualizations/averageRentTotalTrees.png) **key finding:** Every neighborhood except the Bronx exhibits a negative relationship between rent and total trees, indicating that higher-rent neighborhoods tend to have fewer trees.
         ![Frequency at which each neighborhood is a tree species' most common neighborhood](visualizations/frequencyFavoriteNeighborhoodRarest.png)